ahw/vim-hooks/README.md

-This is a Vim plugin that looks for specially-named scripts in your current working directory like `.bufwritepost.vimhook` or `.cursorhold.vimhook` and executes those scripts whenever &ndash; in this example &ndash; Vim fires the `BufWritePost` and `CursorHold` events, respectively.
-I wrote this plugin specifically to ease the write-save-switch-reload pain of web development, and my examples for auto-reloading Chrome, Firefox, and Safari after each file write are given below.
-I have a feeling there are a lot of other interesting use cases out there.
-If you've ever wanted an easy way of hooking arbitrary shell scripts stuff into Vim events, this is for you.
+This is a Vim plugin that looks for specially-named scripts in your current working directory like `.bufwritepost.vimhook` or `.cursorhold.vimhook` and executes those scripts whenever &ndash; in this example &ndash; Vim fires the `BufWritePost` and `CursorHold` `autocmd` events, respectively.
+I wrote this plugin specifically to ease the write-save-switch-reload pain of web development, and my most salient use case so far is the ability to auto-reload Chrome, Firefox, and Safari tabs after a single file save (`:w`) in Vim, though I have a feeling there are a lot of other interesting use cases out there.
+If you've ever wanted an easy way of hooking arbitrary shell scripts into Vim events, this is for you.

+In the next sections I'll describe how to install the **vim-hooks** plugin, give a bit of background on `autocommands` and events in Vim, and then explain in detail how use this plugin to hook arbitrary scripts into these events, which is the whole point of this plugin.

 Installation
 ------------